-Public procurement in Switzerland is regulated by international treaties, federal law, and cantonal and intercantonal law.
+Public procurement in Switzerland is regulated by international treaties, and federal, cantonal and intercantonal law.
 The international treaties set out standard principles, constitute the basic legal framework of rights and obligations, and are binding on authorities.
-These include international framework agreements such as the Government Procurement Agreement of 15 April 1994 (GPA) (which will be replaced in Switzerland by the GPA 2012 by 1 January 2021), the Bilateral Agreement between the European Community and Switzerland on certain aspects of public procurement of 21 June 1999 (EU-CH AAGP) and the Convention establishing the European Free Trade Association of 4 January 1960 as amended (EFTA Agreement).
-As Switzerland is not a Member State of the EU, EU law on public procurement is not applicable.
+These include international framework agreements such as the Government Procurement Agreement of 15 April 1994 (GPA) (which was replaced in Switzerland by the revised World Trade Organization Agreement on Government Procurement (GPA 2012) on 1 January 2021), the Bilateral Agreement between the European Community and Switzerland on certain aspects of public procurement of 21 June 1999 (EU–CH AAGP) and the convention establishing the European Free Trade Association of 4 January 1960 as amended (the EFTA Agreement).
+As Switzerland is not a Member State of the European Union, EU law on public procurement is not applicable.

-On state level, public procurement is governed by federal law.
-The principal legislative acts regulating federal public procurements in Switzerland are the Federal Act of Public Procurement of 16 December 1994 as amended (FAPP), and the corresponding Federal Ordinance of Public Procurement of 11 December 1995 as amended (OPP) and the Ordinance on the Organization of Public Procurement of the Federal Administration of 24 October 2012 as amended (OOPP).
-Whereas the FAPP sets forth the general framework, the OPP contains detailed provisions to execute the FAPP and further stipulates the procedure for public procurements not covered by the FAPP.
-The OOPP aims to centralise public procurement at federal level.
+At state level, public procurement is governed by federal law.
+The principal legislative acts regulating federal public procurement in Switzerland are the Federal Act on Public Procurement of 21 June 2019 (FAPP), the corresponding Federal Ordinance on Public Procurement of 12 February 2020 (OPP) and the Ordinance on the Organisation of Public Procurement of the Federal Administration of 24 October 2012 (OOPP).
+The FAPP sets out general procurement principles and also contains more detailed provisions.
+The OPP contains specific provisions for the implementation of the FAPP.

-Every canton in Switzerland has its own procurement law for the procurement of the cantonal administration.
-The main legislative acts for the procurements of regional and local authorities are the Intercantonal Agreement on Public Procurement of 25 November 1994/15 March 2001 (IAPP), which is thought to harmonise the legal framework within the cantons, and the cantonal public procurement regulations of each canton.
-While the IAPP, certain federal acts and international treaties do not lead to a harmonisation of the public procurement laws, they do, however, contain minimal standards to be respected during the public procurement process.
+Every canton in Switzerland has its own procurement law governing cantonal administration procurement.
+The main legislative act for regional and local authority procurements is the revised Intercantonal Agreement on Public Procurement of 15 November 2019 (IAPP 2019), which harmonises the legal framework within the cantons and the cantonal public procurement regulations of each canton.

 The purpose of the FAPP is to make efficient use of public funds by enabling competition between tenderers.
-The FAPP stipulates that the contract must be awarded to the tenderer with the most economically favourable bid.
-Furthermore, transparency as an important tool to facilitate competition is a fundamental principle of the procurement procedure and stated as the purpose of the FAAP.
-The principle of equal treatment and non-discrimination is also a key principle of the FAAP.
-Additionally, the FAAP states that tenderers must guarantee compliance with health and safety regulations as well as employment regulations, including equal treatment of men and women.
+The FAPP stipulates that the contract must be awarded to the tenderer with the most advantageous offer.
+Furthermore, transparency as an important tool to facilitate competition is a fundamental principle of the procurement procedure and stated as a purpose of the FAAP.
+The principles of equal treatment and non-discrimination are also key to the FAAP.
+Additionally, the FAAP states that tenderers must guarantee compliance with health and safety regulations, employment regulations – including equal treatment of men and women – and environmental regulations.

-In principle, exemptions from the general regime of applicable procurement laws derive from the relevant procurement acts directly.
-The FAPP, for example, contains a list of procurements for which the FAPP does not apply.
-For instance, with regard to the procurement of weapons, munitions or war materials, or the construction of fighting and command infrastructure for overall defence as well as the army contracts relating to national defence, the FAPP itself stipulates the non-applicability of the FAPP.
+In principle, exemptions from the general regime of applicable procurement laws derive directly from the relevant procurement acts.
+The FAPP, for example, contains a list of procurements to which the FAPP does not apply.
+For instance, if a procurement is deemed necessary for the protection and maintenance of external or internal security or public order, the FAPP itself stipulates the non-applicability of the FAPP.

 Year in review

-The entire legislative framework has undergone revision in the past to implement the revised WTO Agreement on Government Procurement (GPA 2012).
+The entire legislative framework has undergone revision to implement the GPA 2012.
 In addition to the implementation of the GPA 2012 in the FAPP, one of the main objectives of the revision was to harmonise the federal and cantonal procurement regulations.
-On federal level, the revised FAPP and OPP will enter into force on 1 January 2021.
-On a cantonal level, the new acts are expected to enter into force as soon as enacted by the cantonal governments.
+At federal level, the revised FAPP and OPP entered into force on 1 January 2021.
+At an extraordinary plenary meeting on 15 November 2019, the cantons also unanimously adopted the IAPP 2019, which largely contains the same rules as the revised FAPP and leaves the cantons little room for their own regulations.
+The IAPP 2019 entered into force on 1 July 2021 after being ratified by two cantons (Appenzell Innerrhoden and Argovia).
+Furthermore, the IAPP 2019 must be enacted into cantonal law by cantonal governments, which is still in progress in most cantons.
+The new cantonal acts are expected to enter into force in the course of the coming years.

-- Bidding rounds (i.e., negotiations with the sole purpose of reducing the price offer) are going to be prohibited by law on federal and cantonal level.
+- Bidding rounds (i.e., negotiations with the sole purpose of reducing the price offer) are now prohibited by law at the federal level, as was already the case at cantonal level.
 However, price adjustments will remain possible in the context of a bid adjustment or special procedures such as the dialogue, where minor modifications may result in a corresponding adjustment of the price offer.
 In addition, price adjustments may be made within the framework of an electronic auction or during the negotiation of an offer in an invitation procedure.

-- Flexible and modern procurement instruments will be introduced in the revised federal law, such as the possibility of concluding framework agreements or study contracts as well as competitions.
-With respect to modern technologies, the law will provide for electronic auctions and the electronic processing of award procedures.
+- Flexible and modern procurement instruments were introduced in the revised federal law, such as the possibility of concluding framework agreements or study contracts, as well as competitions.
+With regard to modern technologies, the law provides for electronic auctions and the electronic processing of award procedures.

 - Legal protection on procurement proceedings will be harmonised across the federal and cantonal levels (e.g., the appeal period for awards will be 20 days at both federal and cantonal level).